aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/search-for-and-replace-text/_index.md

 title: Find and Replace Text – Aspose.Words for .NET
 articleTitle: Find and Replace Text
 linktitle: Find and Replace Text
-description: "Aspose.Words for .NET allows you to find and replace text from a document part easily and fast instead of using VSTO."
+description: "Find and replace text from a document part easily and fast instead of using VSTO."
 type: docs
 weight: 90
 url: /net/search-for-and-replace-text/